oracle-quickstart/oci-caas-bastion/README.md

 ## License
 Copyright (c) 2020, Oracle and/or its affiliates.
 All rights reserved.

-Licensed under the Universal Permissive License 1.0 or Apache License 2.0.
+Licensed under the Universal Permissive License 1.0

 See [LICENSE](LICENSE) for more details.